jkovzels/gsnotes/how-to-asana.md

 # Tags

-Tags are usefull tool to give structure, group and clssify tasks.
-Some discipline required around tags to make them useful.
+Tags are usefull tool to give structure, group and classify tasks.
+Some discipline required to make tags useful.

 Keep tags names short, avoid punctualtion and symbols not easily available on keyboard.
 Keep them lower case.
 Tags should be easy to type.